tylerdtran/Arcade-Card-Manager/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the application.

+## Design Decisions & Performance Considerations
+Filtering and Sorting are done on the backend in the respective endpoints in the `route.ts` files.
+The filtering and sorting being done through the endpoints when the database queries are called is more efficient than filtering and sorting on the client-side as it requires less client-side processing.
+Sorting is done based on the ASCII system.
+So capital letters will always have precedence over lowercase letters

+The Prisma ORM provides an interface to interact with the Postgres database without having to write direct SQL queries.
+Something that I noticed is that this integration with typescript allows for more seamless querying of the database.
+Kinda cool.

+Lastly, I provided error handling inside the components when the endpoints are called as well as within the endpoints themselves to provide proper error messaging for cases where the endpoint call is unsuccessful.
+There is also the confirmation dialog set to ensure that there are no accidental deletions per the assessment specifications.

+There is also database persistance as cards do persist across page reloads and when a user edits and doesn't save the edit, the card does not reflect the changes that the user tried to make as instructed by the assessment spec.

 ## API Endpoints

+I currently support these 5 endpoints.
+I know only 4 were required but the `GET /api/cards/:id` is required to populate the input fields of the [id]/edit page.

 - `GET /api/cards` - Fetch all cards (supports filtering and sorting)
 - `POST /api/cards` - Create a new card